 This pathway offers a great springboard to gaining the cultural knowledge of Te Ao Māori that can make all the difference for how teachers and support staff relate to and support Māori students.

-There are 4 modules centred around 4 Māori values:
+There are 4 collections of modules centred around 4 Māori values:

 Ako – learning and teaching